Last Updated on March 11, 2021 by Julia Wilson

 Perhaps the most infamous pet parasite.
 Although they eat no more than a drop of blood each, a flea infestation can cause anemia in adult cats and death in kittens.
 In addition to literally sucking the life from your cat, fleas often transmit tapeworms, as a serious internal parasite.
 Just a few fleas can cause great discomfort to your cat, especially if she is one of the many animals allergic to fleabites.
 The best way to conquer a flea invasion is to prevent it in the first place.

-If your cat has had fleas in the past, it is very likely that you have flea eggs and larvae in your carpet and upholstery.
+If your cat has had fleas in the past, you likely have flea eggs and larvae in your carpet and upholstery.
 Your veterinarian can suggest a “flea bomb” based on how bad the infestation is.
-Follow instructions carefully and repeat the treatment as directed in order to make sure all the generations are eliminated.
+Follow instructions carefully and repeat the treatment as directed to make sure all the generations are eliminated.